 Whilst ethnicity pay gap reporting is not mandatory or statutory, as part of our commitment to equality and diversity we are presenting a similar analysis to provide an appropriate challenge within the organisation.
-Attached as Appendix 3 is an explanation of the Council's ethnicity pay gap data analysis and a contextual brief on the findings of this data at the 'snapshot' date of 31 March 2021.
-Newcastle is the first Council in the region to publish this data analysis but we hope other public sector bodies will follow our example.
+Attached as Appendix 3 is an explanation of the Council's ethnicity pay gap data analysis and a contextual brief on the findings of this data at the 'snapshot' date of 31 March 2022.
+Newcastle was the first Council in the region to publish this data analysis, but we hope other public sector bodies will follow our example.

-9. Lowest Paid Salary and Newcastle Living Wage
+9. Lowest Paid Salary and Newcastle Living Wage/Real Living Wage